lisongx/notimportant.org/projects/index.md

 ### [Bookit][bookit_site]

-A cross platform (botn mobile and web) app to help unversity students in China to find books they want in library.
+A cross platform (botn mobile and web) app to help university students in China to find books they want in library.

 [bookit_site]: http://bookitapp.org/

 ### [doubanIMDb][douban_imdb_github]

-A simple browser tool help Douban movie users see the rating from IMDb and Rotten Tomatoes, more than 200000 installted.
+A simple browser tool help Douban movie users see the rating from IMDb and Rotten Tomatoes, more than 200000 installation.

 [douban_imdb_github]: https://github.com/seansay/doubanIMDb